GoAuditsGoAudits

 Table of Contents

-1. What are WHS Audits?
+1. What is a WHS Audit?

 2. Types of WHS Audits

-3. How to Carry Out WHS Inspections?
+3. How to Perform an Internal WHS Audit?

 WHS inspections are essential to maintain and improve workplace safety.
 WHS inspections are systematic evaluations of workplace conditions, practices, and equipment to identify potential hazards and ensure compliance with safety regulations.
 The primary purpose is to prevent accidents and injuries by detecting risks early and implementing corrective actions.